SpatialTemporalStats/LRGPSP_Reproducibility_Materials/README.md

 - "Set1Sum.csv", "Set2Sum.csv", "Set3Sum.csv", and "Set4Sum.csv": summarized results for plotting Figure 3

 #### S3_VersusN
-This sub-repository includes R scripts and outputs for reproducing Figures 4, 5, and S1, which are used to verify Theorems 1 and 2.
+This sub-repository includes R scripts for performing the simulated studies in Section 3.3 and reproducing Figures 4, 5, and S1, which are used to verify Theorems 1 and 2, along with the corresponding outputs.
 Figures 4 and S1(a) demonstrate the convergence rates of the predictive process predictions with a sufficient number of rep-points and an estimated covariance function.
 Figures 5 and S1(b) compare smoothness parameters $\gamma$ derived by different approaches.

 - "Simu3.R": R script for reproducing Figures 4, 5, and S1
 - "Setting1.csv" and "SettingS.csv": outputs from the simulated studies
 - "Set1_GS.csv", "Set1_MSPE.csv", "SetS_GS.csv", and "SetS_MSPE.csv": summarized results for plotting Figures 4, 5, and S1

 #### S4_VersusTau
-This sub-repository includes R scripts and outputs for reproducing Figure 6, which demonstrates how the nugget effect influences predictive process predictions and is used to verify Theorem 3.
+This sub-repository includes R scripts for performing the simulated studies in Section 3.3 and reproducing Figure 6, which demonstrates how the nugget effect influences predictive process predictions and is used to verify Theorem 3.

 - "Simu4.R": R script for reproducing Figure 6
 - "Tau.csv": outputs from the simulated studies